 for the username and password, respectively.
 Please keep in mind that your password must be a minimum of 8 characters.

-Finally, ensure that your InfluxDB setup parameters match your Telegraf agent configuration parameters.
+Finally, ensure that your InfluxDB setup parameters match your Telegraf configuration parameters.
 For example, the output portion of mytelegraf.conf

 would look like this: